-When a valid vehicle key comes within range ⇒ fig. 23, the Keyless Access locking and starting system recognizes a valid vehicle entry request as soon as a door handle sensor is touched or the Volkswagen emblem on the rear hatch is pressed.
+When a valid vehicle key comes within range ⇒ fig. 26, the Keyless Access locking and starting system recognizes a valid vehicle entry request as soon as a door handle sensor is touched on the driver or front passenger door or the button on the rear hatch is pressed.
 The following functions are then enabled without active use of the remote control vehicle key:

-- Keyless Entry: Unlocking the vehicle with the sensor surfaces on the door handles of the driver or passenger door ⇒ fig. 24 (A) or by using the Volkswagen emblem on the rear hatch. - Keyless Go: Start the engine and drive.
-For this, you just have to press the starter button and a valid remote control vehicle key must be inside the vehicle. - Keyless Exit: Locking the vehicle via the door handle sensor on the driver or passenger door (B).
+- Keyless Entry: Unlocking the vehicle with the sensor surfaces on the door handles of the driver or front passenger door \Rightarrow fig. 27 (A) or by using the button on the rear hatch. - Keyless Go: Start the engine and drive.
+For this, you just have to press the starter button and a valid remote control vehicle key must be inside the vehicle . - Keyless Exit: Locking the vehicle via the door handle sensor on the driver or front passenger door (B).